 In addition to this nerdy technical background, I've had the fortune to learn a great deal about AI's technical and societal implications from my work with the Future of Life Institute and from the AI leaders who participate in our conferences, discussions and research.

-The question of whether I'm a crackpot obviously isn't for me to say, but I found
+The question of whether I'm a crackpot obviously isn't for me to answer, but I found

 of the question hilarious.